Probate and Estate Administration Solicitors

 This will depend on how complex the estate is and any specific issues that arise.
 However, probate will typically take around six to nine months for most straightforward estates.

-There is an application fee of £155 when applying for a grant of probate when a solicitor submits the application.
-A non-professional would pay £215.
+There is an application fee of £273 when applying for a grant of probate or letters of administration.
 Estates valued at less than £5,000 are exempt from this fee.
+There is a fee of £1.50 for each court-sealed copy of the grant.

 If you wish to prevent probate being granted, you can do so by entering a caveat at your local Probate Registry.
 This stops a grant from being issued for six months from the date the caveat is entered, unless the caveat is withdrawn or removed before this time.
 You can renew the caveat as many times as you like, meaning probate can effectively be delayed for a protracted period in certain circumstances, if necessary.